 On Saturday evening, August 27, 2011 through Sunday morning August 28, 2011, Hurricane/Tropical Storm Irene impacted New Jersey with high rainfalls, damaging winds, and widespread flooding throughout the state, causing record flows and water levels in many waterways.

 In Boonton Township, Morris County, the rising waters of the Rockaway River caused severe erosion of the embankment supporting northbound I-287, a major, six-lane arterial highway.
-Damage to the embankment at milepoint 44.7 was approximately 600 feet downstream of the I-287 bridge over the Rockaway River.
+Damage to the embankment at milepoint 44.7 was approximately 600 feet (183 meters) downstream of the I-287 bridge over the Rockaway River.

 As a result of this extreme event, the right asphalt shoulder of northbound I-287 washed away and the right travel lane was severely undermined.
 The need to protect the remaining embankment of northbound I-287 was paramount to prevent a progressive collapse of the remaining embankment and roadway.
 The original pavement construction consisted of a concrete slab, which ultimately “cantilevered” over the void created by the floodwaters.